stefankroes/scribble/README.md

 * `foo` and `bar` are variables that can be inserted by passing them into the `render` method from Ruby.
 * `=`, `|`, `&`, `*`, `!=` are operators.
 Operators are invoked on their left hand side with their right hand side as an argument.
 * `elsif` and `else` are methods that are defined only in the context of an `if` block to split up the block.

+## Why Scribble instead of Liquid?

+While Liquid is fine for many use-cases, we decided to replace it on the [Sitebox.io](http://www.sitebox.io/) project for the following reasons:

+* Liquid uses regular expressions for parsing and tends to ignore most runtime errors, we want to be a little more strict and present the user with helpful error messages that include line and column numbers
+* We needed a template language that's able to convert between different formats when using partials (in particular between Markdown and HTML)
+* While the Liquid syntax can be friendly to non-programmers, an object oriented expression based language is more powerful and expressive
+* Liquid uses different syntax for blocks and inlining, we wanted a single syntax for both

+## Installation

+Add this line to your application's Gemfile:

+    gem 'scribble'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install scribble

+## Project status and features

+Scribble currently has solid architecture and features and it is already used in production in [Sitebox.io](http://www.sitebox.io/).
+The actual scripting API is still somewhat sparse regarding supported types and methods but will be extended in future minor releases and can also easily be extended on a per application basis.
+Pull requests enriching the API are very welcome.
+Scribble currently supports:

+* A proper grammar based parser, generating user-friendly syntax errors that unclude line and column numbers
+* Excellent runtime error reporting (`Wrong number of arguments (0 for 1-2) for 'partial' at line 1 column 4`)
+* Simple and consistent tag syntax using {{ ... }}
+* Unary and binary operators with proper precedence rules and parentheses
+* Method invocation, method chaining, block methods and command style method invocation (without parentheses)
+* Nested execution scopes (blocks) and rescursive resolving of methods and variables
+* Boolean, integer, string and nil scripting types (Arrays or hashes are not currently supported)
+* Rich object oriented API for scripting with these types
+* Pluggable architecture for additional (application specific) types
+* If/elsif/else, layout and partial methods
+* Pluggable loader architecture for working with partials and layouts
+* Ability to convert between formats when inlining partials and layouts with mixed formats (for example: Markdown and HTML)

 ## Template and rendering options